oduerr/hsk/hsk5_flashcard_spec.md

 Functional Requirements
 	1. Activation
-	•	Add a small “Tone Visualizer” button/icon near the “Play Sound” button on each card.
+	•	Add a small "Tone Visualizer" button/icon near the "Play Sound" button on each card.
 	•	Clicking opens a modal dialog (or overlay) with the tone visualizer.
 	•	Works on both desktop and mobile; mobile devices must request microphone access.
 	2. Display